sambit-giri/toolscosmo/README.md

 ![CI Status](https://github.com/sambit-giri/toolscosmo/actions/workflows/ci.yml/badge.svg)
 [![GitHub Repository](https://img.shields.io/github/repo-size/sambit-giri/toolscosmo)](https://github.com/sambit-giri/toolscosmo)

 A Python package for cosmological calculations required to study large-scale structures.
-The source files can be found at its [GitHub page](https://github.com/sambit-giri/toolscosmo).
+Full documentation (with examples, installation instructions and complete module description) can be found at [readthedocs](https://toolscosmo.readthedocs.io/).

 **Note:** Some modules in the package are still under active development.
 Please contact the authors if you encounter any issues.